Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

 The restriction to globally defined subspaces based on geodesics can be considered both a strength and a weakness.
 While it protects from the problem of overfitting with a submanifold that is too flexible, it also prevents the method from capturing possibly nonlinear effects.
 With current dataset sizes exploding (even within biomedical imaging datasets which have been historically much smaller), the investigation of flexible submanifold learning techniques may become increasingly important.

-In the nongeodesic parametric decoder category, we consider autoencoder approaches on manifolds.
-Variational autoencoders have been generalized to manifold data in \citep{miolane2020learning}, a methodology that can be applied to both AEs and Full-VAEs on manifolds.
-This is the only method that learns a multidimensional nongeodesic submanifold parameterized with a latent variable model.
-Lastly, we feature a method that leverages a nonparametric decoder: the Riemannian LLE \citep{Maignant2023}, which generalizes its Euclidean counterpart, the LLE, 23 years later.
-We note the absence of works performing dimensionality reduction via a nonparametric decoder in a generative model nor in a Bayesian framework.
+In the nongeodesic parametric decoder category, we consider various generative models.
+A natural extension with one-dimensional latents is to define splines using higher order polynomials that are then fitted to a set of points on a Riemannian manifold \citep{machado_fitting_2006,machado_higher-order_2010} or on a Lie group \citep{gay-balmaz_invariant_2012}.
+We then consider higher dimensional Euclidean latents.
+Variational autoencoders have been generalized to manifold data in \citep{miolane2020learning}, a methodology that can be applied to both AEs, VAEs and Full-VAEs on manifolds.
+The AEs, VAEs and Full-VAEs are the only methods that learn a multidimensional nongeodesic submanifold parameterized with a latent variable model.

+In the nongeodesic, nonparametric decoder category with one-dimensional Euclidean latents, principal flows \citep{Panaretos2014PrincipalFlows} and Riemannian principal curves \citep{Hauberg2016PrincipalManifolds} generalize traditional Euclidean principal curves to Riemannian manifolds, 25 years later.
+The probabilistic Riemannian principal curves \citep{kang_probabilistic_2024} further introduce a probabilistic framework relying on a latent variable generative model, hence generalizing the Euclidean probabilistic principal curves, 23 years later.
+Lastly, for higher dimensional Euclidean latents: the Riemannian LLE \citep{Maignant2023}, a generative model which generalizes its Euclidean counterpart, the LLE, 23 years later.
+We note the absence of works performing latent embedding via a nonparametric decoder in a generative model nor in a Bayesian framework.
 This represents a possible avenue for research.

-\item \textbf{Euclidean Data, Manifold Latents.} We describe approaches from this configuration subcolumn by subcolumn.
+\item \textbf{Euclidean Data, Manifold Latents.} We describe approaches subcolumn by subcolumn.
 We first find approaches that belong to the VAE framework, where the latent space is a manifold, even though the data belong to a Euclidean space.
-For example, the hypersphere VAE by \citet{Davidson2018HypersphericalAuto-encoders} proposes a hyperspherical latent space, \citet{Falorsi2018ExplorationsAuto-Encoding} propose a Lie group latent space, and \citet{mikulski2019toroidal} propose a toroidal latent space.
-All of these approaches provide an (approximate, amortized) posterior on the latent variables, represented as a probability distribution on the manifold of interest.
+For example, the hypersphere VAE by \citet{Davidson2018HypersphericalAuto-encoders} proposes a hyperspherical latent space, \citet{falorsi2018homeomorphic} propose a Lie group latent space, and \citet{mikulski2019toroidal} propose a toroidal latent space.
+All of these are generative approaches which provide an (approximate, amortized) posterior on the latent variables, represented as a probability distribution on the manifold of interest.
 In some sense, these approaches represent the counterpart of \citet{miolane2020learning} which considers a manifold data space and a Euclidean latent space.
 Next, we find nonparametric decoder approaches, such as the manifold Gaussian Process Latent Variable Model (GPLVM) \citep{jensen2020} which generalizes the GPLVM from the Euclidean case \citep{lawrence2003gplvm}.